 Dr. Isa Aron is Professor of Jewish Education, HUC/JIR, Los Angeles.
 She holds a B.A. in philosophy from Swarthmore College, a Ph.D. in philosophy of education from the University of Chicago, and did post-doctoral work at the Center for the Study of Social Intervention at the Albert Einstein College of Medicine.
-She teaches courses in teaching, philosophy of education and organizational change, and is the founding director of the Rhea Hirsch School of Education’s Experiment in Congregational Education (ECE).
-Dr. Aron’s publications include Becoming a Congregation of Learners (Jewish Lights),The Self-Renewing Congregation (Jewish Lights), and Sacred Strategies: Transforming Congregations from Functional to Visionary, with Steven M. Cohen, Larry Hoffman and Ari Y. Kelman (Alban Press), winner of the 2010 National Jewish Book Award in the category of Jewish Identity and Jewish Education.
+She teaches courses in teaching, philosophy of education, and organizational change, and is the founding director of the Rhea Hirsch School of Education’s Experiment in Congregational Education (ECE).

 Rabbi Peter Berg is the senior rabbi of Atlanta’s oldest and largest synagogue.
 He started the Open Jewish Project, focused on connecting unaffiliated young adult Jews in Atlanta.
 Berg was the youngest original member of the Rabbinic Vision Initiative, a group dedicated to holding Reform organizations accountable to synagogues and their members, and the only pulpit rabbi in the country to serve on the search committee for the new URJ president.
 In the past year Berg organized city, state, and Jewish leadership to join forces in combating the trafficking of minors.

-Rabbi James Ponet , as of July 1, 2015, becomes the Howard M. Holtzmann Jewish Chaplain Emeritus at Yale, a position he has filled since 1981, the first Yale alumnus to serve his alma mater in this way.
+Rabbi James Ponet , is the Howard M. Holtzmann Jewish Chaplain Emeritus at Yale, a position he filled 1981 – 2015, the first Yale alumnus to serve his alma mater in this way.
 Currently he teaches occasional courses in Yale College and is a Visiting Lecturer at Yale Law School.
-He also teaches in the Fellowships at Auschwitz for the Study of Professional Ethics, a program that brings seminary students and medical school students to Berlin, Krakow and Auschwitz.
+He also teaches in the Fellowships at Auschwitz for the Study of Professional Ethics, a program that brings seminary students and medical school students to Berlin, Krakow, and Auschwitz.

-Dr. Bruce Powell is founder and current Head of School of the New Community Jewish High School (NCJHS) in West Hills, California.
-In addition to NCJSH, he has helped to found, develop, and lead two other Jewish high schools in the Los Angeles area over the past 30 years including the Milken Community High School, and Yeshiva University of Los Angeles High School.
+Dr. Bruce Powell is the founding Head of School of the New Community Jewish High School (NCJHS) in West Hills, California.
+In addition to NCJSH, he has helped to found, develop, and lead two other Jewish high schools in the Los Angeles area over the past 30 years, the Milken Community High School, and Yeshiva University of Los Angeles High School.
 He has also consulted on the development of 23 Jewish high schools in cities throughout the United States.
-Dr. Powell holds a Doctorate in Education from the University of Southern California, and has won both the Milken Family Foundation Jewish Educator Award (2005) and the Covenant Award (2008) for his contributions to Jewish education.
-Most importantly, Dr. Powell has four adult children with his wife, Deborah, and they have personally invested 52 “child” years in Jewish day school education!

-Ron Wolfson is a Fingerhut Professor of Education for the Graduate Center for Education.
-He joined the AJU faculty in 1975 as an Acting Professor.
+Ron Wolfson is a Fingerhut Professor of Education for the Graduate Center for Education at American Jewish University He joined the AJU faculty in 1975 as an Acting Professor.
 During his 35-plus year career at AJU, he has served as Director of the Education Department, founding Director of the Whizin Center for the Jewish Future, Director of the Ramah Academy, Dean of the Fingerhut School of Education, Special Assistant to the President, and Vice President of the University.